 If you have not yet chosen a major, meet with one of our academic advisers for assistance with planning your education.
 If you have been accepted into the Student Support Services Program, you will meet with one of the advisers in that program.

 Come in for help with finding and filling out applications for financial aid and scholarships.
 We provide information and applications for Native American Tribal Scholarships.
 We also provide an annual financial aid workshop and coordinate visits from tribal scholarship programs.

 Part of our services includes visiting communities and schools to participate in career and college fairs and workshops.
 The Native American Student Service Office continually seeks various ways to provide better services to our Native American students and communities.

 Native American Student Clubs

 New Mexico Highlands University is proud to have two clubs dedicated to its Native American students.
-The Native American Club and the American Indian Science and Engineering Society host many exciting activities and fundraisers.
+The Native American Club and the American Indian Science and Engineering Society host many exciting activities and fundraisers throughout the semesters.

 If you need assistance contact: